Azure/azure-sdk-for-python/sdk/formrecognizer/README3.md

 The prebuilt models are accessed through the `FormRecognizerClient`.
 The input form or document can be passed as a string url/path to the image, or as a file stream.
 The SDK will determine content-type and send the appropriate header.

-Both prebuilt methods return poller objects which are used to get the result.
+Both receipt and layout methods return poller objects which are used to get the result.
 The `begin_extract_receipt` method returns an `ExtractedReceipt` with hardcoded receipt fields.
 The `begin_extract_layout` method returns the extracted tables in a tabular format such that the user can index into a specific row or column and easily integrate with other Python libraries.